 - 1. Statutory independence: We are statutorily independent by virtue of the IPCA Act and the Crown Entities Act 2004.
 That statutory independence is critical for our effectiveness. - 2.
-Operational independence: In practical terms, operational independence means that we have investigative capability and capacity to carry out our own investigations in to the most serious matters, to independently oversee Police investigations, to conduct our own reviews, to monitor Police performance, and to publish reports without undue reliance on Police. - 3.
+Operational independence: In practical terms, operational independence means that we have investigative capability and capacity to carry out our own investigations in the most serious matters, to independently oversee Police investigations, to conduct our own reviews, to monitor Police performance, and to publish reports without undue reliance on Police. - 3.
 Impartiality: We regard it as fundamentally important to act impartially in all our dealings and take great care to do so, and to be seen to do so.
 The importance of actual and perceived impartiality is constantly reinforced in all our actions.

 The Authority ensures that it maintains appropriate investigative expertise as this capability goes to the heart of our performance and perceptions of credibility and ultimately levels of trust and confidence in our work.
 All current Authority investigators have extensive policing experience either in New Zealand or in other Commonwealth countries.
-Experience of this nature is required given that the investigations carried out by the Authority require investigative expertise that is obtained from Police training and policing experience.
+Broad-based experience of this nature is required given that the investigations carried out by the Authority require investigative expertise.
+Often this experience is derived from policing or law enforcement environments.
 No serving member of any Police service is employed by the Authority.
 We have policies and procedures to identify and manage possible conflicts of interest.
-The investigators work with lawyers and analysts and are accountable to the Authority's Board.